The 2015 scheme is open until Wednesday 3rd June 2015.

 The Scientific Committee on Antarctic Research (SCAR) is a body of the International Council for Science (ICSU) and is the leading independent organisation for facilitating and coordinating Antarctic research, and for identifying issues emerging from greater scientific understanding of the region that should be brought to the attention of policy makers.
 Its major objective is to initiate, develop, and co-ordinate high-quality international scientific research in the Antarctic and Southern Ocean region, and on the role of the Antarctic region in the Earth system.
 It works closely with other organisations with a polar interest.
 SCAR is pleased to announce that it is again working with the Council of Managers of National Antarctic Programs (COMNAP) to promote an additional research fellowship opportunity.
 Details of the two fellowship schemes are provided in this announcement of opportunity.

-This year, the SCAR and COMNAP Fellowships are again launched in conjunction with the CCAMLR (Commission for the Conservation of Antarctic Marine Living Resources) Scientific Scholarship Scheme.
+The SCAR and COMNAP Fellowships are again launched in conjunction with the CCAMLR (Commission for the Conservation of Antarctic Marine Living Resources) Scientific Scholarship Scheme.
 For full details of the CCAMLR scheme, please visit the CCAMLR website.

 |SCAR Fellowships||COMNAP Fellowships||CCAMLR Scientific Scholarships|

 |Application package contents:||

 ||See the Scholarships section of the CCAMLR website|

 |Last date:||3rd June 2015||3rd June 2015||1st October 2015|

 The SCAR Fellowship Programme is designed to encourage the active involvement of early career scientists and engineers in Antarctic scientific research, and to build new connections and further strengthen international capacity and cooperation in Antarctic research.